Romanitho/Winget-AutoUpdate/README.md

 Add the apps' ID you want to disable autoupdate to 'sample-excluded_apps.txt' and rename it to 'excluded_apps.txt'.

 ## Optimization
-As I am not originaly a script dev, fell free to give me any advise or optimisation in code.
+As I am not originaly a script dev, fell free to give me any advise or optimizations in code.
 Thanks :ok_hand: